MechanicalRock/mechanicalrock.github.io/_posts/2023-01-25-snowflake-snowpro-core-cert.md

 ## Practice exam materials

-Once you have skimmed through through the above documentations, I would suggest going through practice tests as fast as you can.
-These practice tests are the best help to get you ready for the exam.
-I highly recommend starting with Udemy practice tests and taking notes as you go until you are able to get 90+% in all of the Udemy practice tests.
-If you have more time then go through at least a couple of the testprep practice runs.
-It helps to fill some of the gaps that Udemy does not cover.
-Going through a couple of testprep practice runs should be more than enough:
+Once you have skimmed through the above documentation discussed before, I would suggest going through the practice tests as fast as you can.
+These practice tests are great and will help you prepare for the exam.
+I highly recommend starting with Udemy practice tests and taking notes as you go until you are able to get 90%+ in each.
+If you have additional time, go through a couple of the testprep practice runs to supplement your understanding and help cover gaps in the Udemy practice test.
+This should be plenty of practice to help you pass the exam.

 **Udemy** -> (<https://www.udemy.com/course/snowflake-snowpro-core-certification-exam-practice-sets/>)
 There was a lot of questions in the exam that was similar to Udemy practice questions.